-“My role now is varied.
-My role is to get people help with accessing technology like computers.
+“My role is to get people help with accessing technology like computers.
 For example, demonstrating things like touch typing, ZoomText, SuperNova, JAWs, NVDA and general IT skills.
 I cover all packages.
 I can help people who have problems with Macs as well.
-I’m a jack of all trades; if something comes up I can help with it.
+I’m a jack of all trades; if something comes up, I can help with it.
 What I’ve learnt is mostly through life experiences.
 I did learn quite a bit at secondary school and college but I also learnt a lot outside of college and spent four months building my own computer.

-I’ve trained 35 customers on a one to one basis and 21 at our customer technology days.
+I’ve trained 35 customers on a one to one basis and a further 21 at our customer technology days.

 I also support volunteers with different packages who wouldn’t be able to volunteer without this training.”

 “I supported someone whose sight had started to deteriorate so she couldn’t use her computer.
 She came in to have a demo of ZoomText and she realised she could still work.

 What I do helps people to have hope and build up their confidence.
 I do notice changes when people come in.
 We also notice changes with people who think they can’t volunteer who feel confident to after the training.”